EWaterman/EWaterman.github.io/_posts/Ch8/0008-03-01-self-publishing-platforms.md

 Comixology is the single largest digital distributor of comics.
 They will also build a ["guided view"](https://support.comixology.com/customer/portal/articles/768035-what-is-comixology-s-guided-view%E2%84%A2-technology-) of your comic (for free), allowing readers to view your comic on a panel by panel basis.
 If you plan on offering digital copies of your book, I recommend you at least consider them as an option.

+The Dirty Old Ladies podcast has [an entire episode](http://dirtyoldladies.libsyn.com/episode-24-comixology) dedicated to Comixology.

 ### [ComixCentral](https://www.comixcentral.com/)

 A new, up and coming competitor to Comixology.
 They have great payout rates and seem to genuinely care about creators.
 I use them myself and I'm happy with the choice.